 The Advanced Certificate in Students with Disabilities (grades 1-6) program is designed for teachers who are already certified in Childhood Education, Grades 1-6.
 This 18 credit program authorizes a teacher who is currently certified in Childhood Education, Grades 1-6 to teach Students with Disabilities in Grades 1 - 6 for which there is a demonstrated shortage of certified teachers.

-Program of Study: The program of study will consist of: a) a 3-credit pre-requisite course, b) 9-credit core courses, and c) 6-credit practicum courses.
+The program of study will consist of the following: a) a 3-credit pre-requisite course, b) 9-credit core courses, and c) 6-credit practicum courses.
 A maximum of 6 credits may be transferred if candidates have had equivalent graduate courses and educational experiences within the past five years.
 The transfer of the credits is subject to the approval by the coordinator in special education.
 Once a student has completed the Advanced Certificate Program, all 18 credits can be transferred to the Special Education Teacher, Grades 1-6 MS in Education Program within five years and upon approval of the coordinator in special education.

 Existing Course Descriptions: